JonnyGamer/Agamemnon/README.md

 ![Agamemnon with Imagery](/Agamemnon.png)

 # Agamemnon with Agamemnon you if you aren't looking!
-You see, this poses a serious threat to your person.
+You see, this poses a serious serious threat to your person.